slune-org/intl-ts/README.md

 - Type safe: using a wrong message name or the wrong type for the parameters will be checked at compile time.
 If your IDE allow it, you may even have completion for message names.
 - Mutable or immutable: the library can be used in an immutable way (good for most state-aware framework, like React/Redux), or in a mutable way (for better performance).
+- MobX integration: if you are using MobX, the `$preferences` property of the `Intl` object will automatically become observable, allowing, for example, `React` components to automatically refresh when chosen language changes.
-- Agnostic: can be used both at server or browser side.
+- Agnostic: can be used both at server (NodeJS) or browser side.

+If you were using a previous version of the library, you may be interested by the [migration guide](doc/migrate.md)

 # Installation